 In the spirit of serving the public, we dedicate these pages to those who want to learn more about our innovative School of Medicine , Graduate School of Biomedical Sciences, Graduate School of Nursing, and our centers, institutes and programs of national distinction.

 It is the mission of the University of Massachusetts Medical School (UMMS) to advance the health and well-being of the people in the Commonwealth and the world through pioneering advances in education, research and health care delivery.
 This mission indeed defines the distinctive character of UMMS addressing state-of-the-art education for students while addressing societal needs for breakthrough discoveries and their delivery throughout the healthcare system.

 Welcome to the University of Massachusetts Medical School (UMMS), the commonwealth’s first and only public academic health sciences center.

 Our mission is to advance the health and well-being of the people of the commonwealth and the world through pioneering education, research and health care delivery with clinical partner UMass Memorial Health Care, the largest health care provider in Central Massachusetts.

 - UMMS was founded in 1962 to provide affordable, high-quality medical education to state residents and to increase the number of primary care physicians practicing in underserved areas of the state.

 - Consistently ranked by U.S.News & World Report as one of the leading medical schools in the nation for primary care education.

-- Federal and private research grants and contracts exceeding $244 million in fiscal year 2014.
+- Federal and private research grants and contracts of approximately $250 million in fiscal year 2018.

 - Enhancing health and science education, ensuring community health, building a diverse workforce and enriching lives through extensive community outreach.